RisingStack/react-easy-state/README.md

 ### Creating global stores

 `store` creates a state store from the passed object and returns it.
-State stores are just like normal JS objects.
-(To be precise, they are transparent reactive proxies of the original object.)
+A state store behaves just like the passed object.
+(To be precise, it is a transparent reactive proxy of the original object.)

 ```js
 import { store } from 'react-easy-state'